 Why did sociocultural context influence individuals' relational wellbeing in the specific ways that we were able to document?
 In the Introduction section of the present paper, we briefly alluded to Triandis's (1972) theory of subjective culture as a potential source of insight regarding sociocultural differences and similarities in relational wellbeing: To the extent that individuals embrace an interdependent social orientation as promoted via collectivistic values within a given society, those individuals presumably will experience high levels of relational wellbeing (see also Varnum et al., 2010).
 It turns out that some of Triandis's own writings associated an interdependent social orientation with persons in the Global East, which can help explain why persons in India generally scored higher in relational wellbeing, compared to persons in the Global West nation of the UK (e.g., Triandis, 1999).
-However, White has suggested that an interdependent social orientation as conceptualized within Triandis's theory can be associated as readily with persons in the Global South, which might help explain why persons in Greece (literally between North and South) generally scored higher in relational wellbeing, compared to persons in Greece (literally between North and South) generally scored higher in relational wellbeing, compared higher in relational wellbeing, compared higher in the Global South, which might help explain why persons in Greece (literally between North and South) generally scored higher in relational wellbeing, compared to persons in the Global North nation of the UK (e.g., White & Jha, 2023).
+However, White has suggested that an interdependent social orientation as conceptualized within Triandis's theory can be associated as readily with persons in the Global South, which might help explain why persons in Greece (literally between North and South) generally scored higher in relational wellbeing, compared to persons in the Global North nation of the UK (e.g., White and Jha, 2023).

 Lastly, why did the item "I feel that there are few people in my life who really care about me" prove to be so problematic throughout our pre-COVID-Era and COVID-Lockdown-Era samples?
-Perhaps the most analogous item that one can find within White, Gaines, and Jha's (2014) Time 2 inner wellbeing survey within India is the question "How much do people in your house care for you?" (p.
+Perhaps the most analogous item that one can find within White et al.'s (2014) Time 2 inner wellbeing survey within India is the question "How much do people in your house care for you?" (p.
 737).
-As it happens, levels of non-normality statistics (i.e., skewness as well as kurtosis) were elevated for White, Gaines, and Jha's item; although non-normality was a non-issue for our version of the item, it is possible that our process of taking the item literally out of its sociostructural (i.e., household) context resulted in an item that no longer possessed adequate construct validity for a scale that was intended to measure relational wellbeing (for a discussion regarding the limits of skewness and kurtosis statistics as diagnostic indicators of construct validity or lack thereof, see Cain, Zhang, & Yuan, 2017).
-Fortunately for our purposes, no other item within the relational wellbeing scale posed such persistent difficulties on psychometric grounds within any of our samples (for a discussion concerning psychometric characteristics of predecessors to the present items, see Gaines & White, 2014).
+As it happens, levels of non-normality statistics (i.e., skewness as well as kurtosis) were elevated for White, Gaines, and Jha's item; although non-normality was a non-issue for our version of the item, it is possible that our process of taking the item literally out of its sociostructural (i.e., household) context resulted in an item that no longer possessed adequate construct validity for a scale that was intended to measure relational wellbeing (for a discussion regarding the limits of skewness and kurtosis statistics as diagnostic indicators of construct validity or lack thereof, see Cain et al., 2017).
+Fortunately for our purposes, no other item within the relational wellbeing scale posed such persistent difficulties on psychometric grounds within any of our samples (for a discussion concerning psychometric characteristics of predecessors to the present items, see White et al., 2014).

-Strengths, Limitations, and Future Directions
+Strengths, limitations, and future directions